Learn More About Animation Classes in Toronto

 Want to apply your animation skills to your career?
 Consider these major industries in Toronto that use animation.

 The entertainment industry in Toronto takes advantage of the vibrant and diverse cityscape.
-The city has become home to a robust film and production scene as well as a growing animation center.
+As a result, Toronto has become a significant center for film and animation professionals.
+The city has become home to a robust film and production scene as well as a growing animation center, packed with festivals like the Toronto International Film Festival (TIFF) and the Toronto Animation Arts Festival International (TAAFI).
 Animation plays a huge role in the entertainment industry, from animated films to animation in video games.
 If you want to get started in animation, check out Toronto-based studios currently making a name for themselves in the industry.
+Some include major companies like Ubisoft Toronto, a game development company, and even Netflix Canada, which films and produces in the region for original animated series.

-Many advertising and marketing agencies in Canada have turned toward digital marketing in recent years.
-A global marketing strategy that focuses on social media, content creation, and SEO has become more widespread with the advance of technology and increasing globalization.
+Many advertising and marketing agencies in Toronto have turned toward digital marketing in recent years.
+A global marketing strategy that focuses on social media, content creation, and SEO has become more widespread with the advances of technology and increasing globalization.
 Animation plays an important role in this industry, with marketing teams turning toward animation to help increase brand visibility and create memorable digital marketing campaigns that will stick in their audience’s minds.
+Companiesl ike Cossette, a full-service marketing agency in Toronto, use digital marketing techniques that require an animation specialist’s expertise.

-Several major universities call Toronto home, along with numerous colleges and technical institutes, K-12 public schools, and continuing studies programs.
+Several major universities call Toronto home, such as the University of Toronto and Ryerson University, along with numerous colleges and technical institutes, K-12 public schools, and continuing studies programs.
 Animation in the education industry aims to help students better understand complicated concepts and encourages engagement.
 With animation, schools can provide illustrations of lessons for students who have difficulty learning through text.
 Animated content can also capture students’ attention, encouraging participation.

 Ready to look for a career in animation?
 Here are several animation-related jobs and their salaries that you can find in the Toronto area.